Portrait of an Artist page

 Portrait of an Artist: A Biography of Georgia O'Keeffe

-Published in Great Britain, Japan, Germany, Italy, Sweden, Turkey, and Spain
+Published in Great Britain, Japan, Germany, Italy, Sweden, and Turkey

 News about Portrait of an Artist

-Portrait of an Artist: A Biography of Georgia O'Keeffe is included in Five Hundred Great Books by Women: A Reader's Guide, Viking Penguin, 1995
+It is also included in Five Hundred Great Books by Women: A Reader's Guide.

 "On Being O'Keeffe's First Biographer" in From the Faraway Nearby: Georgia O'Keeffe as Icon, Addison-Wesley, 1992